jonsch0219/HiQ-code-test/README.md

 # Note to reviewer
-In total I spent around 8 hours on this project which includes setting up the environment, developing, refactoring, testing and documenting.

 ## Assumptions made
 During the process of completing this test I made assumptions about the program asked to be implemented.
 First of I assumed that only one vehicle could be in a single room at a time, if this weren't the case I would have to implement a